libremesh/lime-packages/README.md

     make menuconfig

 We suggest you to deselect the package _dnsmasq_ from _Base system_ section and to select _dnsmasq-dhcpv6_ in the same section.
-Then to deselect _firewall_ from _Base system_ section.
-Finally to deselect _odhcpd_ from _Network_ section.
+Then to deselect _odhcpd_ from _Network_ section.

 Finally enter the _LiMe_ section and select the wanted LibreMesh features, a good option is to select lime-full.